 Employees with an employment contract will get unused holidays paid out as salary when they leave their job.

 Hourly-paid employees get 12 percent of their wages earned from April 1st to March 31st paid out as holiday pay on May 2nd.

 Overtime work is paid by the hour, and employees with a fixed salary will have holiday pay for overtime work paid out on May 2nd.

 Foreigners who have holiday pay due must keep their Faroese bank account until they have received their pay.

 If you want to take your Faroese registered car with you when you leave the Faroe Islands, you will have to deregister it.

-When derigstering the car, you are entitled to a refund on part of the paid registration duty.
-The amount will be transfered to your Faroese bank
+When derigestering the car, you are entitled to a refund on part of the paid registration duty.
+The amount will be transferred to your Faroese bank.

 Nordic citizens who are moving from the Faroe Islands to another Nordic country can have their membership of the Faroese Unemployment Scheme transfered to an unemployment scheme in the country they are moving to.

-In order to get benefit from the unemployment scheme in the country you are moving to, you must be able to document that you have been employed for a certain period of time.
+In order to get unemployment benefit in the country you are moving to, you must be able to document that you have been employed for a certain period of time.
 The length of the period varies from country to country.

 The Parental Leave Fund has to be informed if you move abroad while receiving parental benefits.